Skip to main content

 About Lanzanillo-Pajonal-Fragoso

 Lanzanillo-Pajonal-Fragoso Wildlife Refuge is a coastal wetland complex situated along the northern coast of Villa Clara Province in central Cuba.
-The refuge encompasses a mosaic of mangrove forests, coastal lagoons, sandy cays, and shallow marine waters within the Archipiélago Sabana-Camagüey.
-Covering approximately 26,000 hectares, it protects one of Cuba's most biodiverse coastal ecosystems.
-The refuge forms part of the larger Sabana-Camagüey Biosphere Reserve, recognized by UNESCO for its exceptional marine and terrestrial biodiversity.
-Its remote location and limited human settlement have preserved much of its ecological integrity.
+The refuge encompasses a mosaic of mangrove forests, coastal lagoons, sandy cays, and shallow marine waters within the Archipiélago Sabana-Camagüey, covering approximately 87,070 hectares (870 km²).
+[1]) It protects one of Cuba's most biodiverse coastal ecosystems and forms part of the Buenavista Biosphere Reserve, recognized by UNESCO in 2000 with a total area of 315,252 hectares.
+[2] Its remote location and limited human settlement have preserved much of its ecological integrity.

 Wildlife Ecosystems

 The refuge supports exceptional wildlife diversity, particularly among waterbirds and marine species.
-American flamingos (Phoenicopterus ruber) gather in flocks numbering in the hundreds on shallow tidal flats and hypersaline lagoons.
-The Cuban crocodile (Crocodylus rhombifer), one of the world's most critically endangered reptiles, inhabits the brackish waterways, while the American crocodile (Crocodylus acutus) occupies saltier coastal zones.
-Hawksbill sea turtles (Eretmochelys imbricata) and loggerhead sea turtles (Caretta caretta) nest on sandy cay beaches during the May–October season.
-West Indian manatees (Trichechus manatus) feed in the seagrass beds of the shallow bays.
-Roseate spoonbills, frigatebirds, and numerous heron species breed in the mangrove colonies.
+American flamingos (Phoenicopterus ruber) gather in flocks on shallow tidal flats and hypersaline lagoons; the Sabana-Camagüey archipelago, including Cayo Las Picúas, is documented as an important Cuban flamingo area.
+[1] The Cuban crocodile (Crocodylus rhombifer), one of the world's most critically endangered reptiles, inhabits the brackish waterways, while the American crocodile (Crocodylus acutus) occupies saltier coastal zones.
+[2] The critically endangered large-eared hutia (Mesocapromys auritus), endemic to Cayo Fragoso within the refuge, has an estimated population of approximately 2,500 individuals.
+[3] Hawksbill and loggerhead sea turtles nest on sandy cay beaches from May to October.
+West Indian manatees (Trichechus manatus) feed in the seagrass beds.

 Flora Ecosystems